ProseMirror/website/markdown/guide/doc.md

 [`slice` method](##model.Node.slice) on nodes to cut a slice out of a document.

+If doc holds two paragraphs, containing text "a" and "b", with positions and depth, looks like this:

+    0   1 2     3
+    0   1       0
+     <p> a </p>

+    3   4 5     6
+    0   1       0
+     <p> a </p>

 ```javascript
 // doc holds two paragraphs, containing text "a" and "b"
 let slice1 = doc.slice(0, 3) // The first paragraph